seyedhaiderraza/JS-dice-game/README.md

 1. # Project summary
 ----------------

-This is a Javascript only Project using HTML5/CSS3 to show a Finance app consisting of - login, transactions-deposit/withdrawal, transfer to, close account functionalities.
+This is a Javascript only Project using HTML5/CSS3 to show a Dice Game app consisting of - new game rolling the dice, current player turn score handling, player turn change on dice random vlaue 1 player score add up on turn change

 2. # Project URL
 ----------------